arnonram/swade-npc-importer/README.md

 On first use (or, you know, whenever), it is recommended to look at the default settings
     ![NPC Importer Settings](./readme_images/NpcImporterSettings.png)

-You **should** select the Package and/or Item Compendiums you wish NPC Importer to use while importing
+It is highly recommended to choose the Package and/or Item Compendiums you wish NPC Importer to use while importing
     ![Compendiums Selector](./readme_images/NpcImporterSettingsCompendiumSelector.png)

 ## How it does it and what's supported